 In a blog post issued around the R&O, FCC Chairman Ajit Pai said the order is updating an outdated regulatory regime that was “developed in the days when educational TV was the only use envisioned for this spectrum.”
 He indicated that the new framework, which eliminates existing eligibility and use requirements and lease restrictions, would give incumbent users more flexibility in how to use the spectrum.
 Educators that hold licenses could for example opt to use the spectrum for enhanced services or decide to transfer licenses to another entity and invest funding in their community.

-Exact timing for tribes’ priority filing window has not been determined, but senior FCC officials indicated it could take place in parallel with the next millimeter wave spectrum auction scheduled to start Dec.
+The exact timing for tribes’ priority filing window has not been determined, but senior FCC officials indicated it could take place in parallel with the next millimeter wave spectrum auction scheduled to start Dec.
 10, 2019.
 We'll try to keep this issue updated for you.

 If you are interested in having broadband for your Tribal community as an economic development or community development tool, contact the attorneys at Whitcomb, Selinsky Law, PC at 303.534-1958 or complete an online contact form.